 Here are our 10 favorite beaches in Almería:

-- Playa de los Muertos: This is a long coast with small pebbles and sand.
+- Playa de los Muertos: this is a long coast with small pebbles and sand.
 It has amazing blue waters and few wind-protected spots.
 You can access the beach via a hiking trail.

-- Playa de Monsul: This dark-sand beach is one of the most popular in Cabo de Gata.
+- Playa de Monsul: this dark-sand beach is one of the most popular in Cabo de Gata.
 Thin sand and lava rock create an amazing scenery!
 It has crystal-clear waters and a small parking lot.
 There are no visitor amenities in Playa de Monsul.

-- Playa de los Genoveses: This is an untamed beach with sand dunes and an easy-going atmosphere.
+- Playa de los Genoveses: this is an untamed beach with sand dunes and an easy-going atmosphere.
 It has shallow clear waters and cacti fields.
 The best way to get there is on foot or by bike from San José.

-- Playazo de Rodalquilar: This picturesque beach is one of the best in Almería.
+- Playazo de Rodalquilar: this picturesque beach is one of the best in Almería.
 It has golden sand, calm waters and fossilized dunes!
 The amazing San Ramón Castle is also on the beach.

-- Playa del Zapillo: This is one of the city beaches of Almería.
+- Playa del Zapillo: this is one of the city beaches of Almería.
 It is a sandy coast with sun loungers and umbrellas, great for families.
 It is also within walking distance to many restaurants, shops and cafes.

-- Playa de las Amoladeras: The long sandy beach is in Cabo de Gata, 30 minutes from Almería by car.
+- Playa de las Amoladeras: the long sandy beach is in Cabo de Gata, 30 minutes from Almería by car.
 It is covered with dark sand and pebbles, and it often gets windy.
-You can see Roman remains of a fish factory on the west side of the beach.
+You can see the Roman remains of a fish factory on the west side of the beach.
 Access to this remote beach is quite tricky by car.

-- Playa de Aguadulce: It’s a long sandy beach west of Almería.
+- Playa de Aguadulce: it’s a long sandy beach west of Almería.
 It is close to several cafes, shops and restaurants, and you can find sun loungers and umbrellas.

-- Playa de las Negras: The beach of Las Negras town is a pebble beach close to visitor amenities.
+- Playa de las Negras: the beach of Las Negras town is a pebble beach close to visitor amenities.
 Access to the beach is easy for people with reduced mobility.
 You can go scuba diving at Las Negras, as the waters are clear.

 - Cala de Enmedio: Cala de Enmedio may not be that close to Almería, but it’s definitely worth a visit!
 This unique rocky beach has crystal-clear waters and fine sand.
 It is distinguished by its lunar-like grey cliffs.

-Good to know: Many of the beaches in Cabo de Gata are popular for clothing-optional swimming and sunbathing!
+Good to know: many of the beaches in Cabo de Gata are popular for clothing-optional swimming and sunbathing!

 The sandy Playa de los Genoveses in Almería

-Activities and sightseeing in Almería
+Sightseeing and activities in Almería